billionspod/billionspod.github.io/_posts/2016-10-11-3-Times-This-Podcast-Predicted-The-Future.md

 share: yes
 ---

+Let's Make Billions is a comedy podcast that starts a new business each and every week.

-Let's Make Billions has been running 9 weeks now and in that time we've already managed to predict the future 3 times, the world is a crazy place.
+We've been running 9 weeks now and in that time we've already managed to predict the future 3 times, the world is a crazy place.

 ### 1. A Bar for Dogs Now Genuinely Exists and We've Been There